-A town dubbed the ‘Corrugated Iron Capital of the World’ might not be top of your must-see list – but what if I told you that that iron was formed into the shape of giant sheep, cute dogs or birds with stilettos on.
+A town dubbed the ‘Corrugated Iron Capital of the World’ might not be top of your must-see list – but what if I told you that in Tirau on New Zealand’s North Island, corrugated iron was formed into the shape of giant sheep, cute dogs or birds with stilettos on.
 Would I have your interest then?
-Then welcome to Tirau in New Zealand’s North Island – one of New Zealand’s quirkiest towns.
-Maybe quirkiest.
+Then welcome to Tirau – one of New Zealand’s quirkiest towns.
+Maybe the quirkiest.

 You can’t miss Tirau’s most famous residents – the enormous iron dog, sheep and ram that tower over the town’s tiny High Street.

 In fact, it was the sheep that started the corrugated iron craze in Tirau.

 Designed as a shop selling knitted items and wool.
 It stood on its own for quite a while, until one day it was decided that the town needed some new public toilets – and for some reason, it was decided that they would be put in a giant dog to match the sheep.
 And that it too would be made of corrugated iron.

 As tourism-boosting ideas went, it was a doozy.
 People would come from miles to see the giant sheep and dog (and pee in the loos) – and, over time, the rest of the town joined in.